Below is the list of our frequently asked questions. If your question is not answered below, please contact us.

 I think I might be in the wrong band what should I do?
 Back to top

 You may not have provided us with all the necessary information.
-If this is the case we will have another look at your application.
-If you still disagree you have the right to have our decision reviewed.
-This must be done within 28 days of the decision.
+If this is the case, we will have another look at your application once the missing information has been provided.
+If you still disagree with the band you have been awarded, you have the right to have our decision reviewed within 28 days of the decision.
 You should give the reasons why you disagree with the decision.
 We may ask you for further information to help us to carry out the review.
 We will write to you with the outcome.

 What if I have a change in circumstances?
 Back to top

-If you have a change in your circumstances you should complete an online update to your Housing Register application, or contact us.
+If you have a change in your circumstances you should complete an online update to your Housing Register application.
 This will allow us to keep your application up to date.
 If you are not sure if you should complete an update please contact us on 0300 123 22 00 and we will let you know what information we need.
 We may suspend your application if we need you to provide further information.